What is a Corporate Counsel?

 The work of an in-house counsel is more like that of a generalist involving a little bit of everything.
 They work in the majority of areas such as transactions, mergers and acquisitions, contracts etc.

 Also, since corporations have a global presence, international law also comes into play.
+In addition, the growing influence of technology and artificial intelligence in business operations has made it essential for corporate counsel to stay updated on emerging legal frameworks around tech, data protection and digital contracts.
 Although the profession does not demand specialization, the wide array of matters which are entrusted to the in-house team demands high efficiency and versatility.

 Association of Corporate Counsel (ACC)

 Starting salaries are high, and are comparable with those offered to graduates from management institutes.
-Offers can go as high as sixteen lakhs a year.
+Offers can go as high as thirty to forty lakhs a year for top law school graduates joining leading corporations.

 In addition, companies often offer various perks over and above the salary: accommodation, club-memberships, vehicles, coverage of medical expenses and soft loans, to name a few.